getmash/wordpress-mash-plugin/readme.txt

 2. Upload the plugin folder to your /wp-content/plugins/ folder.
 3. Go to the **Plugins** page and activate the plugin.

-Once the plugin is installed, make sure you have a Mash Earner account.
+**Configure & Setup Mash for Your Site**

+Make sure you have an account to Earn with Mash to connect to your site and setup the experience.
 This account can be created here: https://app.mash.com/earn

 == Frequently Asked Questions ==